Transcriptome: Analysis

 A number of organism-specific transcriptome databases have been constructed and annotated to aid in the identification of genes that are differentially expressed in distinct cell populations.

 RNA-seq is emerging (2013) as the method of choice for measuring transcriptomes of organisms, though the older technique of DNA microarrays is still used.
 RNA-seq measures the transcription of a specific gene by converting long RNAs into a library of cDNA fragments.
 The cDNA fragments are then sequenced using high-throughput sequencing technology and aligned to a reference genome or transcriptome which is then used to create an expression profile of the genes.

 Applications

 Humans

 The number of protein-coding RNA sequences expression by each organ varies significantly between the organs, but also depends on the definitions and methodology used.
 In general, brain, testes, lymphatic system show the highest activity, and endometrium, gallbladder, seminal vesicle and smooth muscle show the lowest.

-Table : The tissue elevated genes for each of the 36 tissue types, shown for the different categories of elevated expression.